Late Fees

 - Late fees are added to the

-Flex Late Fee Balance
+Flex Late Fee Balanceand never deducted automatically.

 - Late fees are added to the